Investigating Value of Curriculum Reinforcement Learning in Autonomous Driving Under Diverse Road and Weather Conditions: Experimental Setup

 To increase the variety of the curriculum learning, weather conditions are added onto these tracks for more realistic settings.
 The agents which are trained on different weather conditions (such as rain and snow) would learn unique driving capabilities.
 Note that clear, rainy, and snowy weather conditions are chosen in their maximum value for noteworthy atmospheric ambiances and their effects on the tracks.
 As a consequence, the curriculum reinforcement learning methodology is implemented on "Weather Condition" and "Track Type" combinations.

 Each variable set of curriculum training scenarios can be evaluated as separate dimensions in a space.
-In this study, it can be concluded that there will be 2 dimensions in the curriculum space.
 The transition process after each curriculum training phase will take place in the form of a transition from one point in the space to another.
 Figure \ref{fig:curri_grid} can be examined as a representation of the mentioned space and transitions.

 An example and a complete curriculum scenario can be seen on Figure \ref{fig:curri_sc}.
 The agent observes the phases (Straight, Clean), (U-turn, Clean), (Straight, Rainy), (U-turn, Rainy), (Complete, Snowy) respectively.
 In the example design, the agent is trained only $1$ iteration on each phase and transferred to the other phase immediately.
-In the variations to be presented in the context of the proposed methodology, these iteration numbers will be in thousands.
-Agents can be thought of as spawning back to the beginning of the current phase at the end of each iteration.
+These iteration numbers will be in thousands in normal applications and the agents can be thought of as spawning back to the beginning of the current phase at the end of each iteration.
 When the iteration number of each phase is exceeded, the transition to the next phase will be executed.

 The complete information about training scenarios can be found in Table \ref{table:tra_combs}.
 A total of 5 different curriculum scenarios are implemented.
 Letters C, R and S corresponds to clear, rainy and snowy weather conditions respectively.
 These route orders are determined by examining the training results without curriculum learning.
 Most of the cases, the routes are chosen to be ordered from easiest scenarios to hardest.
 The order of curriculum learning is crucial as the agent has to acquire useful experience in the consecutive tasks \cite{narvekar}.
 It is seen that, the hardest scenario for the RL agent to solve is complete track scenario with snowy weather condition.
 So, the goal is to train the agent starting from the easiest track to be learned to the hardest track.
-To do so, specific training orders in Table \ref{table:tra_combs} are determined where agent starts from the simple environment and finishes at more complex one.
-By doing so, the agent will gather convenient experiences throughout the ordered training tracks.

 The curriculum training order for each route is illustrated with ascending enumeration.
 The detailed training scenarios will be discussed in Section \ref{sec:results}.
 As stated in \cite{narvekar}, the quality of the curriculum learning task is directly dependent on the training order quality of the tracks.